study-groups/ds-study-group/README.md

 ### Advanced Statistics
+- [BIOS 735 - Introduction to Statistical Computing](https://biodatascience.github.io/statcomp/): by Michael Love and Naim Rashid.
+This class teaches important concepts and skills for statistical computing, numerical optimization, and machine learning using case studies.
+After this course, students will have a good understanding of the process of producing high-quality and sharable statistical programs (module 1, 3 weeks), algorithms for optimization and numerical integration (module 2, 6 weeks), and will be able to implement and apply some common and powerful machine learning methods (module 3, 3 weeks).
+Modules 1 and 3 were originally developed by Dr. Michael Love.
+[R based code](https://github.com/biodatascience/statcomp_src).

 - [Introduction to the Theory of Random Signals and Noise](https://archive.org/details/IntrductionToTheTheoryOfRandomSignalsAndNoise/page/n377/mode/2up): First 5 chapters of
 Davenport and Root's book properly describe what a random variable is.
 In the parlance of modern data science, a **random variable** is the name of a **column** in a data set and a **row** in a data set is an **event**.
 Note taht an event